Author: Courts of Germany

 Germany vs "Write-Down KG", February 2020, Bundesfinanzhof, Case No I R 19/17

 In 2010, “Write-Down KG” granted a loan to its Turkish subsidiary (“T”).
 The loan bore interest at 6% per annum but was unsecured.
 In 2011, Write-Down KG decided to liquidate T. Write-Down KG therefore wrote off its loan and interest receivable from T and claimed the write-off as a tax deduction.
 The German tax authorities disallowed the deduction because the loan had been unsecured which was considered not to be at arm’s length.
 An appeal was lodged with the local tax court, which upheld the tax authorities’ position.
 An appeal was then made to the Federal Tax Court.
-Judgement of the Court The court ruled that the waiver of security for a shareholder loan may not be at arm’s length.
+Judgment of the Court The court ruled that the waiver of security for a shareholder loan may not be at arm’s length.
 Such a deviation from the arm’s length principle may lead to a write-off of the loan receivable and thus to a reduction in income.
 This ...
 Read more

 Germany vs “NO-MAP GmbH”, September 2019, Bundesfinanzhof, Case No IR 82/17